lugaid/sap-fm-to-java-class/README.md

 Purpose
 -------
-Transform the SAP parameters to easy to use in java mainly to handle RFC calls from SAP.
+Transform the SAP parameters to easy to use to handle RFC calls from SAP in JAVA.

 Base Requirement
 ----------------